Novia-SCC/GeoDayRaseborg2025/README.md

 > In a time of accelerated changes, “geography needs to be promoted for sustainability” (Fu, 2020) and resilience – we know it, now you will too.

 ## Registration
-Please register following this link to book your spot and receive the Teams link to the talks:<br />
+Please register using this [link](https://network.novia.fi/Events/348/Apply) to book your spot and receive the Teams link to the talks<br />
 <img width="360" height="336" alt="gis_day" src="https://github.com/user-attachments/assets/61bd574c-7539-44b5-adbd-e894f369da6f" />

 ## Organizers